flyteorg/flytesnacks/cookbook/docs/index.md

 ```
 ````

-Run the workflow on the Flyte cluster with `pyflyte run` using the `--remote`
+Then, run the workflow on the Flyte cluster with `pyflyte run` using the `--remote` flag:
-flag:

 ```{prompt} bash $
 pyflyte run --remote example.py training_workflow \